 Australia is home to more than one million species of plants and animals, many of which are unique.
 About 82% of our mammals and 93% of our frogs are found nowhere else in the world.

 Over the last 200 years, the Australian environment has been modified dramatically.
 Australia has lost 75% of its rainforests and has the world's worst record of mammal extinctions.

 Protecting the biodiversity of New South Wales is a major challenge.
 It cannot be done just by setting aside land in national parks and reserves; it needs the people of New South Wales to be involved in community conservation across the landscape.

 Everyone can do something to help protect our unique biodiversity.
 Find out how you can get involved with Citizen science and Saving our Species and National Parks programs and projects.

 Australia's Biodiversity Conservation Strategy 2010–2030

-On 27 October 2010 the Commonwealth Minister for Sustainability, Environment, Water, Population and Communities Tony Burke, released Australia's Biodiversity Conservation Strategy 2010–2030 on behalf of the Natural Resource Management Ministerial Council.
+On 27 October 2010 the Minister for Sustainability, Environment, Water, Population and Communities, Tony Burke, released Australia's Biodiversity Conservation Strategy 2010–2030 on behalf of the Natural Resource Management Ministerial Council.

-The Strategy is available from the Commonwealth Department of Sustainability, Environment, Water, Population and Communities website: Australia's Biodiversity Conservation Strategy 2010–2030.
+The strategy is available from the Australian Government Department of Sustainability, Environment, Water, Population and Communities website: Australia's Biodiversity Conservation Strategy 2010–2030.